Bachelor of Science in

 Degree Requirements

 The Bachelor of Science degree in Aeronautical Science may be attained in eight semesters.
 To earn the degree, successful completion of a minimum of 120 credit hours is required.
-The purpose of the Aeronautical Science degree program is to prepare the graduate for a productive career as a professional pilot and responsible citizenship in support of aviation and aerospace industries.
-Upon completion of the curriculum, the student will possess an FAA Commercial Pilot Certificate (Professional Pilot Track) or FAA Commercial Pilot and Flight Instructor Certificate (Flight Education Pilot Track).
-Optional advanced flight training includes upset recovery training, certification as a flight instructor and instrument flight instructor, and training as a flight crewmember in a jet transport aircraft.
+The purpose of the Aeronautical Science degree program is to prepare the graduate for a productive career as a professional pilot and responsible citizenship in support of the aviation and aerospace industries.
+Upon completion of the curriculum, the student will possess an FAA Commercial Pilot Certificate (Professional Pilot Track) with multi-engine rating or FAA Commercial Pilot and Flight Instructor Certificate (Flight Education Pilot Track).
+Optional advanced flight training includes upset recovery training, certification as a flight instructor and instrument flight instructor, and training as a flight crew member in a jet transport aircraft.

 Flight education is a continuous process that normally begins sometime during the student’s first year of attendance and will progress until culminating in a multi-engine commercial certificate with an instrument rating.
 The curriculum is designed to allow students to meet core objectives in a reasonable amount of time.

 Aeronautical Science students will be awarded credit for FAA certificates held prior to matriculation to Embry-Riddle and may be approved to complete partial training towards a certificate or rating if flight training from an appropriately rated instructor was logged prior to matriculation.
 If FAA certificates are held, this training must have occurred after the attainment of the most recent certificate for which credit is granted.
 Except as provided above, after a student matriculates, all flight training must be completed at Embry-Riddle.
 In all cases, students must satisfactorily complete at least one flight course on campus after advanced standing is awarded.
-See the Flight Department chair or Helicopter Program chair as appropriate concerning exact credit.
+See the Flight Department chair as appropriate concerning exact credit.

 Enrollment in flight courses requires proof of U.S. citizenship or a Department of Justice background check for international students.
 Please see the Aviation Transportation and Security Act (ATSA) under the Admissions section of this catalog.